 Proposed action plans

 Brazil: The Brazil team aims to promote the knowledge held by the Quilombola community in Ubatuba by documenting and mapping traditional medicinal plant species, as well as creating a herbarium.
-Through their actions, they will set up an emergency response and early warning system for the community, including mapping evacuation routes and conducting a simulation exercise which would help in case of floods and landslides.
+Through their actions, they will set up an emergency response and early warning system for the community, including mapping evacuation routes and conducting a simulation exercise that would help in case of floods and landslides.

 Egypt: The Egypt team plans on organizing workshops in Rosetta where they will involve communities – especially youth and women – and promote the replanting of Sycamore trees to decrease land salinity in Rosetta while tackling the lack of early warning systems in the area by working with fishermen of Egyptian port cities to develop an early warning system for storms and floods.
 They will use indigenous knowledge and traditional symbols.